 You might be interested in hosting your own fundraiser.
 This can be anything from dress down days at work to hosting a fun run, concert, auction, talent show etc… The possibilities are endless.
 We at CMHA-PEI are able to offer support to fundraisers in a variety of areas (marketing collateral, promotion, ticket sales, budgeting and cash-flow management).
 Some take us up on it, some have it all handled.
 Please have a look at our third party fundraising policies and application form for more detailed information.

-Examples of third party fundraisers in the last year:
+Examples of third party fundraisers: